MiyamotoJunn/C_DataStructures_Library/README.md

 !!
 This repository is for personal use !!

-This repository contains the source code for definitions and operations for various data structures (lists, stacks, queues, trees), as well as code to test these operations.
+This repository contains the source code for definitions and operations for various data structures (lists, stacks, queues, trees).
 This code is written in C.

 ## Overview of Data Structure Files